 Sammons Industrial Expands Business Portfolio

 Dallas, TX, Oct.
-04, 2021 (GLOBE NEWSWIRE) -- Sammons Industrial—a wholly-owned subsidiary of Sammons Enterprises, Inc. and parent company of the Enterprises' industrial investments and operating companies—continues to expand their business portfolio with the addition of SitePro Rentals, a carve-out of Briggs Equipment's general rental business.
+04, 2021 (GLOBE NEWSWIRE) -- Sammons Industrial—a wholly-owned subsidiary of Sammons Enterprises, Inc. and parent company of the Enterprises' industrial investments and operating companies—is pleased to announce the launch of Dallas-based SitePro Rentals, a general equipment rental company with 9 locations in Texas, Louisiana, and Georgia.

-Briggs Equipment has focused their business on growth in material handling solutions through the separation of the general equipment rental business from their full-service material handling operations.
-While the general rental equipment business has shifted to the SitePro Rentals banner, Briggs will continue to provide material handling rentals, including forklifts and trailer spotters.
+SitePro enters the equipment rental market as a disruptor, with a value proposition built around service, customer relationships and technology.
+Rental industry veteran Tim Rule has been appointed President of the new company, a spinoff of Sammons Industrial's contractor equipment rental business.

-"Distinguishing our general equipment rentals from our material handling operations will allow both companies to be laser-focused on their strengths," Sammons Industrial CEO Darron Ash said.
-"I believe both companies are even more well-positioned as a leader in their respective spaces and for future investment and growth."
+Prior to the spinoff, general equipment rentals were marketed by Sammons Industrial's material handling solutions provider, Briggs Equipment.

 --